Certificate IV in Alcohol and Other Drugs

 The role of an AOD worker is diverse and offers many exciting and challenging career opportunities including outreach work, case work, support work and rehabilitation.

-To complete this qualification, you will be required to undertake the following unit of competency HLTAID003 Provide First Aid.
-No placement is required for this course.
+To complete this qualification, you will be required to undertake the following unit of competency HLTAID011 Provide First Aid.

 Career Opportunities

-Detoxification Worker, Drug and Alcohol Community Support Worker, Family Support Worker, Mental Health Outreach Worker, Case Worker (Community Services), Support Worker (Community Services), Community Rehabilitation and Support Worker, Drug and Alcohol Worker
+Work is undertaken in contexts such as community-based organisations, withdrawal services, residential rehabilitation services and outreach services under the guidance of other practitioners and professionals, with limited responsibility and within established parameters.
+Detoxification Worker, Drug and Alcohol Community Support Worker, Family Support Worker, Mental Health Outreach Worker, Case Worker (Community Services), Support Worker (Community Services), Community Rehabilitation and Support Worker, Drug and Alcohol Worker.

 Opportunities for Further Study